TwitchPlaysPokemon/tpp-streamdocs/description/active/universal/01 Pokemon Pinball.md

 ## Payout Rates

-* Red Table: 38,000,000 points per payout multiplier
+* Red & Gold Tables: 26,000,000 points per payout multiplier
-* Blue Table: 52,000,000 points per payout multiplier
+* Blue & Silver Tables: 46,000,000 points per payout multiplier

 The number of points is set so that each table will have a payback percentage of approximately 100% over time.